rekit-group/rekit-game/workspace/ragnarok/readme.md

 [ ] Means currently not in work
 [-] Means currently being worked at
 [x] Means done, will be removed later
+[?]
+Means done, but not sure.
+Remove if someone is sure

 ### Features
 - [ ] Show highscore below score and save highscore